-Higaonna Sensei returned to Okinawa in 1881 where his martial arts became known as Naha-te (那覇手) or Naafaa-dii in okinawan.
-His fame as a martial artist quickly spread and the Okinawans soon realised that the martial art of Higaonna Sensei exceeded anything that they have seen before.
+Higaonna Sensei returned to Okinawa in 1881 where his martial arts became known as Naha-te (那覇手) or Naafaa-dii in Okinawan.
+His fame as a martial artist quickly spread and the Okinawans soon realized that the martial art of Higaonna Sensei exceeded anything that they have seen before.
 Higaonna Sensei opened his house as a Dojo and continued to teach until his death in 1915.
-He is honoured as the founder of Okinawan karate.
+He is honored as the founder of Okinawan karate.

 The founder of Goju-ryu (剛柔流) karate, Miyagi Chojun (宮城 長順) Sensei, was born in Okinawa in 1888.
-At the age of twelve he started karate training with Arakaki Seisho (新垣世璋) Sensei.
+At the age of twelve, he started karate training with Arakaki Seisho (新垣世璋) Sensei.
 At fourteen he was introduced to Higaonna Kanryo Sensei and was eventually accepted as Higaonna Sensei’s personal disciple.
 Together they devoted their lives to the improvement and advancement of Naha-te, until Higaonna Sensei’s death in 1915.
-After his Master’s death Miyagi Chojun Sensei travelled to China to develop his knowledge of the martial arts.
-On his return to Okinawa he began to teach at his home.
+After his Master’s death, Miyagi Chojun Sensei traveled to China to develop his knowledge of the martial arts.
+On his return to Okinawa, he began to teach at his home.
 Later, he also taught at the Okinawan Prefecture Police Training Center, at the Okinawan Master’s Training College, and at the Naha Commercial High School.

 After Miyagi Chojun Sensei’s death a meeting of senior students and Miyagi Kei, the second son of Master Miyagi, it was agreed that Miyazato Eiichi Sensei was the most qualified to succeed Miyagi Chojun Sensei.
 Miyazato Sensei accepted the responsibility and dedicated his whole life to preserving and spreading Goju-ryu in Okinawa from his dojo, the Jundokan (順道館).
 2003 marks the 50th anniversary of the Jundokan Dojo.